SparkBaseHub/SparkbaseToken/README.md

 SparkBase is building a specialized multiservice platform for the serious investor with new sets of innovative cryptocurrency tools.
 The SparkBase platform provides a new approach to sound decision making in highly volatile trading environments.
 With its BASE coin-powered engine and machine learning AI-capabilities the SparkBase platform functions as the ideal work space for the savvy cryptocurrency investor while protecting data privacy.

+  ### Successful crypto trading means making precise and timely decisions.
+The key to effective portfolio management is correlating your investments with personal objectives, keeping track, continously optimizing and consistently moving with improved strategies.

+   ### ✅ Manage & Track Your Portfolio
+   Discover, track, and manage your cryptocurrency assets with a clear overview of your portfolio including all standard features  (profit/loss, trends, trading pairs, performance).

+   ### ✅ Create Watchlists with Alerts
+   Monitor your coin picks.
+Custom price alerts notify you when a target price has been reached.
+News keep you updated on continuous developments.

+   ### ✅ Connect with Wallets & Exchanges
+   Simply connect your portfolio with your go to exchanges and wallets.
+All transactions, airdrops as well as exchange fees will be tracked automatically at a glance.

+  ### The right asset allocation based on objective scoring, intelligent rebalancing and the use of AI-based investment assistance helps you to weigh your portfolio, create appropriate diversification and maximize your resources.
+Use individual strategies for individual holdings.

+   ### ✅ Pick Coins based on Valuation
+   A detailed and unbiased rating based on various requirements of all supported coins informs you on the fundamental quality standard of the cryptocurrency asset.

+   ### ✅ Assess & Rebalance Your Investments
+   SparkBase offers a detailed assessment of and recommendations for your asset diversification, source, location, most used exchanges, trades and investment status.

+   ### ✅ Use Predictive Trading Algorithms
+   Market, Technical & Social Indicators combined equal SparkDetection, self-learning AI for data-driven investments with ever-increasing accuracy considering Chart Analysis.

 More information at [sparkbase.io](http://www.sparkbase.io)

 ### Coin Specs
 <table>